Frequently Asked Questions around “what is Specialist Disability Accommodation and what is the NDIS?”

 What makes a forever home for NDIS tenants

 NDIS homes are built to a very high standard.
 They do not present as a hostel or over crowded old style disability housing.
 These homes are built and designed above a spec home, built to accommodate and last.
+When it feels like a home, it is treated as their own home, looked after accordingly and no need to move.

 Can you guarantee 100% occupancy?